 Imperial medinas

 The walled in cities of Meknes and particularly Fez are a joy to wander.
-Meknes has Bou Inania Madrasa (school) and the main gate Bab el Mansour as well narrow streets and markets to explore light and shade.
-The Mausoleum of Moulay Ismail is a jewel and currently under renovation.
-Fes is really a delight to explore.
-The narrow streets offer several Madrasas such as Bou Inania Medersa which you can enter and photography as well as Zaouia Moulay Idriss II and Bab Boujloud.
+Meknes has Bou Inania Madrasa (school) and Fez Bou Inania Medersa, which you can enter and as well as Zaouia Moulay Idriss II.
 There are also views over Fes from the nearby hillside at dusk.
 These photography travel tours also include the tanneries of course, another major photographic opportunity.

 Islamic motifs

 Morocco’s great architecture resides in the Imperial cities of the north.
 Fes is home the King’s Palace, Dar El-Makhzen of Fez, the big door which you can photograph.
-Also there is the Islamic craft and artisanal work to the exteriors of Moulay Idriss Mausoleum, Al-Attarine Madrasa and qarawiyyin mosque library (opened to public – 2016) as well as numerous entrances, most notably Bab Boujloud, which has been renovated in the last 10 years to include a no entry sign in its midst.
-It can be framed out or Photoshopped course.
-The streets are safe and relatively hassle free, there are just some self ‘appointed guides’ when you’re close to the tanneries.
+Also there is the Islamic craft and artisanal work to the exteriors of Moulay Idriss Mausoleum, Al-Attarine Madrasa and qarawiyyin mosque library as well as numerous entrances, most notably Bab Boujloud.

 Blue city | columns

 Chefchaouen, situated in the Rif mountains, is the furthest north we visit.
 The heavily painted walls and doors, believed to be blue to reflect the spiritual life up in the heavens, can best be recorded in the early morning light.
-Traditional Moroccan women in the Rif style their dress differently, wearing stripped clothing with shawls.
-The quiet backstreets make it an ideal location to wander and practice street photography free from hassle.
-Our visit to Volubilis takes no more than 2 hours to explore.
-It’s worth researching on Google to see the kinds of views that work for you.
-Tightly cropped photography on the motifs is possible as individual ruins are not off limits.
+Our visit to Volubilis takes no more than 1 hour to explore with the stonework comes to light in the late afternoon light.

 Historical sites